Skip to content

 Traditional Owner cultural values and uses

-Examples of Yorta Yorta cultural values and uses in Barmah Forest that are supported through water for the environment delivery include:
+Examples of Yorta Yorta cultural values and uses in Barmah Forest that are supported through deliveries of water for the environment include:

-• maintaining refuges, which protect turtles, an important totemic species for the Yorta Yorta People
+• maintaining refuges that protect turtles, an important totemic species for the Yorta Yorta People

 • improving the health of river red gums, which has benefits for important Yorta Yorta sites and significant markings (such as a scarred tree) and furthers connections to Country